top of page

 executive director

-We embody Liberatory Design and Socially Conscious Leadership to support the thorough investigation of social inequity and systems of oppression.
-Through collaboration across discipline and departments, the Equity Collective commits to the dismantling of inequitable social structures and the creation of an educational system that practices radical love, equity, and inclusion.
+We embody Liberatory Design and Socially Conscious Leadership to support educational partners in identifying, and addressing inequity and oppression within our system.
+Through collaboration across discipline and departments, the Equity Collective commits to the dismantling of inequitable structures and the creation of an educational system that practices radical love, equity, and inclusion.

 Ebonee Weathers (she/her)